 Families and staff with medical questions can contact the COVID-19 line by calling Gundersen Health System 608.775.4450, Mayo Clinic Health System at 507.293.9525, or The La Crosse County Health Department at 608.785.6240.

-The start of this year will be virtual but the district’s School Nutrition Department is committed to providing nutritious meals to all students within School District of La Crosse boundaries.
+The school year continues to move forward virtually but the district’s School Nutrition Department is committed to providing nutritious meals to all students within the School District of La Crosse boundaries.

-The U.S. Department of Agriculture (USDA) announced an extension of the Summer Food Service Program (SFSP) through December.
+The U.S. Department of Agriculture (USDA) announced an extension of the Summer Food Service Program (SFSP) throughout the entire school year.
 This extension allows the district to continue operating meal service similar to how it has been operated since March.
-The program offers free meals to all children 18-years-old and younger in our community starting today.
+The program offers free meals to all children 18-years-old and younger in our community starting immediately.